RussellSnyder/Supercollider-SynthDef-Scraper/README.md

 ## TODO

 [ ] Decide on best format for data scraping
-[ ] Dockerize and add script to pull SynthDefPool and other SynthDef files from the web on startup [ ] Pull in more Synth pools
+[ ] Enrich and Scrape all of the SynthDefPool SynthDefs [ ] Pull in more Synth pools and repeat